13 Weird Car Features You Didn’t Know You Might Have

 Since 2008, all new cars have been made with sensors that monitor your tire pressure and let you know if you’re low on air by turning on a dashboard light that usually looks like a cross-section of a tire with an exclamation point in it.
 On some newer cars, the indicator even tells you which tire is going flat.
 Check your car’s manual to find the optimal tire pressure for your vehicle.

-Next, read on for 14 signs your car is about to die.
+Next, learn to spot the sure signs your car is about to die.